Genymobile/genymotion-device-web-player/.github/ISSUE_TEMPLATE.md

 ## Prerequisites

 - [ ] I've read & comply with the [contributing guidelines](https://github.com/Genymobile/genymotion-device-web-player/blob/main/CONTRIBUTING.md)
-* [ ] I've searched open issues if my demand is already reported.
+- [ ] I've searched open issues if my demand is already reported.

 ## Description

-Description of the bug or feature / support request .
+Description of the bug or feature / support request.

 ## Steps to Reproduce